My experiences with different boats on 3-9 month Expeditions !

 But only one until year of construction 2003 !

-With this Grand Raid I paddled the Yukon River 2x in full length approx. 6500 Km
+With this Grand Raid I paddled the Yukon River 2x full length, about 6500 km

 The boat was always dry.
-It floats very nicely on the waves, so a great dry ride, far better than Klepper!
+It floats very nicely on the waves, so a great dry ride, much better than the Klepper!

-Small tip, double the rudder size and the boat can be steered much better. ( This applies to all folding boats ! ).
-I had mine made of stainless steel.
+A small tip, double the size of the rudder and the boat is much easier to steer.
+(This applies to all folding boats!).
+I had mine made in stainless steel.

 A very good boat, not as good as the Feathercraft K-2 but a bit cheaper!

-Unfortunately the prices have doubled in the last years, I had paid 2300 DM today it is over 4000 Euro!
+Unfortunately the prices have doubled in the last few years, I paid 2300 DM, today it is over 4000 Euro!

 My conclusion: